 If you're curious about Prime and considering signing up, we've put together a full rundown of what you expect out of the service, if it's worth the fee and if it's right for you, plus how it stacks up to competing offerings.

 What is Amazon Prime?

-Amazon Prime lets you order practically anything from its gigantic Web warehouse and have it shipped within two days for free.
+Amazon Prime lets you order practically anything from its gigantic web warehouse and have it shipped next day for free.

 A membership will also give you free, unlimited access to 41,000 streaming movies and TV shows via Prime Instant videos.
 Kindle owners meanwhile receive the added bonus of borrowing one of 350,000 books from Amazon Kindle's Lending Library.
 Unlike an actual library, there aren't any due dates.

 How do I get it?

 Getting an Amazon Prime membership requires a simple sign up process and an annual £79 membership fee.